DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 - **And with** `subject.did` of `jonny`
 - **And with** `issuer.did` of `self`.

-### 2.x.x As a holder I want to present a verifiable credential I am holding as a verifiable presentation to a verifier
+### 2.x.x As a holder I want to present a verifiable credential as a verifiable presentation to a verifier

 **Scenario:**
 - **Given** I have connected a DID to the name `police`